 Vietnam’s conditional business line framework is changing faster than any period since WTO accession.
 Sectors that required IRC approval in 2024 may be fully deregulated by March 2026.
 Sectors that appear unrestricted may carry provincial-level conditions not published in the national Negative List.

-One principle holds: verify your sector classification before deploying capital.
-Check Appendix IV, cross-reference the sectoral decree, and confirm with MPI or your provincial DPI whether the 2025 reforms affect your target sector.
+One principle holds: verify sector classification before deploying capital.
+Check Appendix IV, cross-reference the sectoral decree, and confirm with MPI or the provincial Department of Finance (formerly DPI) whether the 2025 reforms affect the target sector.
 The cost of verification is a few days.
-The cost of getting it wrong is months of unnecessary licensing—or regulatory violations that threaten your entire investment.
+The cost of getting it wrong is months of unnecessary licensing—or regulatory violations that threaten the entire investment.
+Before committing capital, also secure trademark registration in Vietnam—conditional sectors attract local registrations of foreign brand names, and Vietnam’s first-to-file system means losing the brand name to a squatter while waiting for licensing approval.

 Need sector-specific guidance?
-Indochina Link Vietnam provides conditional business line compliance assessments, IRC application support, and sectoral licensing navigation for foreign investors across all Vietnamese provinces.
+Indochina Link Vietnam provides conditional business line compliance assessments, IRC application support, and sectoral licensing navigation for company registration for foreign investors across all Vietnamese provinces.

 LEGAL DISCLAIMER